 There are so many facets to photography that everyone who enjoys life behind the lens can pursue their favorite version.
-Creative photography is a popular niche of photography which is challenging to quantify.
+Creative photography is a popular niche of photography that is challenging to quantify.

-However, the accepted definition of creative photography it that it is an extension of conventional photography with an added element designed to stimulate thought and drive experimentation with new ideas.
+However, the accepted definition of creative photography is an extension of conventional photography with an added element designed to stimulate thought and drive experimentation with new ideas.

 Creative use of motion blur, reflections, and macro shots of a tiny world not often seen are also great examples of the more creative side of photography.